dualslash/The-FAIR-Handbook/README.md

 ### Would you like to contribute?

-An accessible option is to [open an issue](https://github.com/dualslash/The-FAIR-Handbook/issues) with any question, suggestion or addition.
-More advanced users can [create a branch](https://github.com/dualslash/The-FAIR-Handbook/branches) and then make a [pull request](https://github.com/dualslash/The-FAIR-Handbook/pulls) to request their contribution to be added to the knowledge base.
+An accessible option is to [open an issue](https://github.com/dualslash/The-FAIR-Handbook/issues) with any question, suggestion or addition that you may have.
+More advanced users can [create a branch](https://github.com/dualslash/The-FAIR-Handbook/branches) and then make a [pull request](https://github.com/dualslash/The-FAIR-Handbook/pulls) to merge their contribution with the knowledge base.